TrevorSTroxel/C-code/README.md

 			cout << "After a while, the remaining people run away in terror.\n";
 			cout << "Before you can even think about what had just happened, someone or something comes from the shadows and knocks you out.\n";
 			cout << "After waking up from being knocked, you see a man with what looks like to be a syringe.\n";
-			cout << "It's seems to be filled with a pink liquid, but as it is being injected into your chest, you feel restoration in your body.\n";
+			cout << "It's seems to be filled with a pink liquid, but as it is being injected into your chest, you feel restoration in your body.\n\n";

 			cout << "Mystery boy: It seems like your awake.
 Sorry for knocking you out, but you cant be too careful with people today.\n";
 			cout << name << ": I appreciate the help, but who are you?\n";
 			cout << "Mystery boy: Sorry stranger, but thats a story for another day.
 What I can tell you however, is that I am some one you know.\n";
 			cout << name << ": what do you mean by that?
 I don't have a brother, I don't have any friends, and my dad has been dead for years now, so, no I don't know you.\n";
 			cout << "Mystery boy: Maybe I hit you harder on the head than I first thought.
 It's alright though.
 Your finally home, so everything will be fine.\n";
 			cout << "Before you could ask any more questions, the angry mob comes back, and this time they seem blood thirsty after what you did to them.\n";
-			cout << "You grab the " << weapon << " and follow the girl out the back of the house.\n";
+			cout << "You grab the " << weapon << " and follow the boy out the back of the house.\n";
 		}
 		else if(weapon == "mini-nuke")
 		{